raghavisukumar/Finleap-QA-Task/README.md

 ## Automation

+This project contains automation of following page -
+* Sign up
+* Sign In

+TOOLS USED
+* Selenium
-Selenium and Junit 5 based automation.
+* Junit 5
+* Maven

 ## Issues